petergridge/Irrigation-V5/README.md

 For the Program create these helpers:
 - Input_datetime for the program start time (time only)
-- Input_boolean  to support the toggling of the configuration in the custom card
 - Input_boolean to support the enabling/disabling of the program
 - Input_select to define the frequency you want the zone to run, you can do this on the program if you want and save a few entities but I have different frequencies on some zones